elotroalex/chiens/_texts/translation.md

 - Saint-Domingue is waiting for peace,
 - forgetting,
 - convalescence
-- Saint-Domingue is waiting to sleep.
+- Saint-Domingue is waiting for sleep.

 - {:.sp} Toussaint.

 - Alas.
-- like a tender papaya
+- like tender papaya
-- his head is still hairless fruit
+- hardly a hair on his face
-- but here he is elected by all the arrows of the carbet
+- and yet, there he is, elected by all the arrows of the carbet
 - {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer push to his arms and feet the strong blood that defended him against the arid sands.

 - {:.sp} The Son.